-(Millions of dollars) Three Months Ended Nine Months Ended September 30, 2023 October 1, 2022 September 30, 2023 October 1, 2022 Net sales \$ 1,253 \$ 1,603 \$ 3,932 \$ 4,884 Operating income as reported \$ 33 \$ 49 \$ 93 \$ 91 Mark-to-market adjustments 2 (1) 9 26 Operating income excluding mark-to-market adjustments \$ 35 \$ 48 \$ 102 \$ 117 Income (loss) from affiliates \$ (6) \$ 10 \$ (16) \$ 19
+Net sales \$ 1,253 \$ 1,603 \$ 3,932 \$ 4,884 \$ 1,190 \$ 1,344 \$ (154) (11)% Operating income as reported \$ 33 \$ 49 \$ 93 \$ 91 \$ 18 \$ 43 \$ (25) (58)% Mark-to-market adjustments 2 (1) 9 26 28 (7) 35 500 % Operating income excluding mark-to-market adjustments \$ 35 \$ 48 \$ 102 \$ 117 \$ 46 \$ 36 \$ 10 28 % Income (loss) from affiliates \$ (6) \$ 10 \$ (16) \$ 19 \$ 2 \$ (8) \$ 10 125 %

 Net sales for the CT&M segment decreased \$350 million and \$952 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
-For the three-month period, sales decreased \$327 million due to lower average sales prices as a result of commodity price fluctuations.
-For the nine-month period, sales decreased \$581 million due to lower volumes as a result of increased competition and market dynamics and \$371 million due to lower average sales prices.
+For the three-month period, sales decreased \$327 million was primarily due to lower average sales prices as a result of commodity price fluctuations.
+For the nine-month period, which decreased sales decreased \$581 million due to lower \$306 million, partially offset by higher volumes as a result of sold which increased competition and market dynamics and \$371 million due to lower average sales prices \$152 million.
 Sales prices for many of Seaboard's products are directly affected by both domestic and worldwide supply and demand for commodities and competing products, all of which are determined by constantly changing market forces.

 Operating income for the CT&M segment decreased \$16 million for the three-month period and increased \$2 million for the nine-month period of 2023 compared to the same periods in 2022.
 The decrease for the three-month period was primarily due to lower margins resulting from lower sales prices.
-The increase for the nine-month period primarily reflected an improvement of \$17 million in mark-to-market adjustments on derivative contracts, partially offset by lower margins.
+The increase for the nine-month period in operating income primarily reflected an improvement the change of \$17 million \$35 million in mark-to-market adjustments on derivative contracts, partially offset by lower margins. contracts.
 Due to worldwide commodity price fluctuations, the uncertain political and economic conditions in the countries in which this segment operates and the volatility in the commodity markets, management is unable to predict sales and operating results for this segment for future periods.
-However, management anticipates positive operating income for this segment for the remainder of 2023, excluding the effects of mark-to-market adjustments on derivative contracts.
+However, management anticipates positive operating income for this segment will be profitable for the remainder of 2023, excluding 2024, without the effects of mark-to-market adjustments on derivative contracts. contracts that cannot be predicted.

-Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been higher by \$2 million and \$9 million for the three- and nine-month periods of 2023, respectively, and lower by \$1 million and higher by \$26 million for the three- and nine-month periods of 2022, respectively.
+Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been higher by \$2 million and \$9 million for the three- and nine-month periods of 2023, respectively, \$28 million and lower by \$1 million and higher by \$26 million \$7 million for the three- three-month period of 2024 and nine-month periods of 2022, 2023, respectively.
 While management believes its commodity futures, options and foreign exchange contracts are primarily economic hedges of its firm purchase and sales contracts and anticipated sales contracts, Seaboard does not perform the extensive record-keeping required to account for these transactions as hedges for accounting purposes.
 Accordingly, while the changes in value of the derivative instruments were marked to market, the changes in value of the firm purchase or sales contracts were not.

 As products are delivered to customers, these existing mark-to-market adjustments should be primarily offset by realized margins or losses as revenue is recognized over time, and these mark-to-market adjustments could reverse in 2023.
-Management believes that eliminating these mark-to-market adjustments provides a more reasonable presentation to compare and evaluate period-to-period financial results for this segment.
+Management believes that eliminating 2024.
+Eliminating these mark-to-market adjustments provides a more reasonable another presentation to compare and evaluate period-to-period financial results for this segment.